-Key actions and positions posted on the intersection of disability and education, jobs, immigration, climate crisis, criminal justice and more.
+Key actions and positions posted on the intersection of disability, education, jobs, immigration, climate, criminal justice and more.

-Indianapolis, IN, Sept.
-11 – Democratic gubernatorial candidate Dr. Woody Myers has responded to a detailed candidate questionnaire on disability issues.
+Annapolis, MD, May 31 – Democratic gubernatorial candidate and former U.S. Secretary of Education John King responded to a detailed candidate questionnaire on disability issues.
 The questionnaire is from RespectAbility, a nonpartisan nonprofit disability organization that does not endorse candidates.
 The questionnaire is purely for educational purposes.
-RespectAbility has reached out to key Senate and gubernatorial campaigns on both sides of the aisle and will be posting all responses on The RespectAbility Report.
-The full text of RespectAbility’s questions and Dr. Myers’ responses follow:

 One-in-five Americans has a disability, according to the U.S. Census Bureau.
 People with disabilities are America’s largest minority group.
 It is also the only one that, due to accident, aging or illness, anyone can join at any time.
 Indeed, there are more than 669,000 people living with some form of disability in Maryland and their votes could be crucial in deciding who succeeds Larry Hogan as Governor of the Old Line State.

 King is the seventh candidate in the upcoming Democratic primary to respond to RespectAbility’s candidate questionnaire.
 The questionnaire is purely for educational purposes.
 RespectAbility is actively communicating with all candidates in Maryland’s upcoming gubernatorial race.